MAST: Model-Agnostic Sparsified Training: Introduction

-The main results of this work include \begin{itemize} \item A rigorous formalization of a new optimization formulation, as shown in Equation \eqref{eq:pretrained_compressed_problem}, which can encompass various important practical settings as special cases, such as Dropout and Sparse training.
+$\bullet$ A rigorous formalization of a new optimization formulation, as shown in Equation \eqref{eq:pretrained_compressed_problem}, which can encompass various important practical settings as special cases, such as Dropout and Sparse training.

-\item In-depth theoretical characterization of the proposed problem's properties, highlighting its connections to the standard formulation in Equation \eqref{eq:main}.
+$\bullet$ In-depth theoretical characterization of the proposed problem's properties, highlighting its connections to the standard formulation in Equation \eqref{eq:main}.
 Notably, our problem is efficiently solvable with practical methods.

-\item The development of optimization algorithms that naturally emerge from the formulation in Equation \eqref{eq:pretrained_compressed_problem}, along with insightful convergence analyses, both in non-convex and (strongly) convex settings.
+$\bullet$ The development of optimization algorithms that naturally emerge from the formulation in Equation \eqref{eq:pretrained_compressed_problem}, along with insightful convergence analyses in non-convex and (strongly) convex settings.

-\item The generalization of the problem and methods to the distributed scenario, expanding the range of applications even further, including scenarios like IST and Federated Learning. \end{itemize}
+$\bullet$ The generalization of the problem and methods to the distributed scenario, expanding the range of applications even further, including scenarios like IST and Federated Learning.

+$\bullet$ An experimental study of the proposed algorithms and MAST properties in the context of machine learning, highlighting the advantages of the proposed approach.

-\textbf{Paper organization.} We introduce the basic formalism and discuss sketches in Section \ref{sec:formalization}.
-The suggested formulation \eqref{eq:pretrained_compressed_problem} properties are analyzed in Section \ref{sec:properties}.
+\textbf{Paper organization.} We introduce the basic formalism and discuss sketches in Section \ref{sec:sketches}.
+The properties of the suggested formulation \eqref{eq:pretrained_compressed_problem} are analyzed in Section \ref{sec:properties}.
 Section \ref{sec:convergence} contains convergence results for full-batch, stochastic, and variance-reduced methods for solving problem \eqref{eq:pretrained_compressed_problem}.
 Extensions to the distributed case are presented in Section \ref{sec:distributed}.
-Section \ref{sec:experiments} describes our experimental results.
-The last Section \ref{sec:conclusion} concludes the paper and outlines potential future work directions.
-All proofs are deferred to the Appendix.
+Section~\ref{sec:experiments} describes some of our experimental results.
+The last Section~\ref{sec:conclusion} concludes the paper and outlines potential directions of future work.
+All proofs are provided in the Appendix.